cybnity/foundation-techstack/prototypes-line/v0-stack-integration/proto-asset-control/README.md

 ## START OF SYSTEMS
 The start of [infrastructure services](../proto-infrastructures/README.md) is __required before to execute the start of prototyped systems__.

-### Prototyped CYBNITY systems
-The prototyped systems regarding CYBNITY components are managed into the Maven sub-project named proto-asset-control.
+The CYBNITY prototyped systems are managed into the Maven sub-project named proto-asset-control.

-#### RTS Computation Unit server
+### RTS Computation Unit server
 Start the RTS Computation Unit server from the proto-rts-computation-unit-server Maven sub-project directory:
 - From Eclipse IDE
   Since src/test/java sub-directory, execute the `org.cybnity.application.asset_control.domain.system.AssetControlRTComputationUnitLauncher` class as Java application.